 Code Insight integrates with application lifecycle management (ALM) systems, enabling Code Insight users to create and manage external work items associated with inventory directly from Code Insight.
-In this way, inventory requiring further review and remediation can be tracked externally as part of the user's existing issuetracking system.
+With this integration, inventory requiring further review and remediation can be tracked externally as part of the user's existing issue-tracking system.

-For example, a Code Insight scan might uncover security vulnerabilities or "copyleft" licenses requiring further review by the Security and Legal teams.
-With an ALM integration, these issues can be quickly converted into work items that point to corresponding issues in the ALM instance.
+For example, a Code Insight scan might uncover security vulnerabilities or copyleft licenses requiring further review by the Security and Legal teams.
+With an ALM integration, these reviews and any resulting remedial work can be quickly converted into work items in the ALM system directly from Code Insight.
+Users can also track the state of these work items-and open the items-from Code Insight.